An investigation into Agenus Inc. (NASDAQ:AGEN)'s technical aspects - The Dwinnex

-The price of Agenus Inc. (NASDAQ: AGEN) closed at $2.05 in the last session, down -0.97% from day before closing price of $2.07.
-In other words, the price has decreased by -$0.0200 from its previous closing price.
-On the day, 4479735 shares were traded.
-AGEN stock price reached its highest trading level at $2.1250 during the session, while it also had its lowest trading level at $2.0400.
+The price of Agenus Inc. (NASDAQ: AGEN) closed at $2.06 in the last session, up 4.57% from day before closing price of $1.97.
+In other words, the price has increased by $+0.0900 from its previous closing price.
+On the day, 5784296 shares were traded.
+AGEN stock price reached its highest trading level at $2.1000 during the session, while it also had its lowest trading level at $1.9900.

 Will You Miss Out On This Growth Stock Boom?